miriamrozenbaum/MPB/README.md

    http://127.0.0.1:5000/api/posts/1
-   * delete_post (DELETE) - delete post by id with logged on user info Authoraized only for created user
+   * delete_post (DELETE) - delete post by id with logged on user info *Authoraized only for created user
      - header:
         - JWT
      - response:
         - 204 - post deleted
         - 401 - not authoraized
         - 404 - post not found

    http://127.0.0.1:5000/api/posts/like/1
-   * add_like (POST) - add loke to post by id with logged on user info
+   * add_like (POST) - add like to post by id with logged on user info
      - header:
         - JWT
      - response:
         - 201 - new like created
         - 404 - post not found
         - 409 - like already exists

    http://127.0.0.1:5000/api/posts/like/1
-   * remove_like (DELETE) - add loke to post by id with logged on user info Authoraized only for created user
+   * remove_like (DELETE) - add loke to post by id with logged on user info *Authoraized only for created user
      - header:
         - JWT
      - response:
         - 204 - like deleted
         - 401 - not authoraized
         - 404 - like not found

-## RUN Project:
+## RUN Project
   You should have pip version 21.2.4 installed and Python 3.10.2

   pip install: https://pip.pypa.io/en/stable/cli/pip_install/